Next Start Date: September 16, 2019

 - professionals from careers and sectors in health, HR, education, transit, film, business and organizational consulting.

-The eight-month part-time program offers both onsite and online learning, and is designed for working professionals.
-Grounded in the theory and frameworks of human behaviour and change, the certificate combines strong academic content with practical and experiential, applied learning.
+The eight-month part-time program offers both onsite and online learning, and a coaching practicum.
+The certificate combines strong academic content with practical and experiential, applied learning, grounded in the theory and frameworks of human behaviour and change.
 Learning occurs in pairs, dyads, triangles and small and large groups to ensure amble opportunity for learners to work with one another.

 Onsite Learning: The face-to-face, in classroom sessions are mandatory and designed to provide comprehensive, interactive, experiential learning hours that allows learners the advantage to practice coaching methodology and frameworks immediately with classmates while also interacting with instructors, guest instructors, mentor coaches and alumni.
 Learners will be required to complete pre-readings and assignments prior to attending the onsite sessions at UBC Point Grey campus, Vancouver